Per Stirpes: The Estate Planning Decision You Can’t Ignore

 In other words, your spouse may need to sign a notarized document that says he/she is okay with not being the primary beneficiary on your retirement accounts.

-If you’re married with kids, your contingent beneficiaries might be your children.
 If your primary beneficiary passes away before you do, your money will go to your contingent beneficiaries.

 Setting up contingent beneficiaries without per stirpes